HeyOmae/OMA3/README.md

 ### Start locally

-The quickest way to start the app from this repo is to run this command
+The _quickest_ way to start the app from this repo is to run this command.
+However, this is also becoming slower and slower as the project has grown.

 ```
 npm run dev